 PURSUING JOY.
 CELEBRATING GRACE.
 LIVING ON PURPOSE.

-Fifteen years ago, if you had asked me what I was all “about,” I would have told you that my goal was to be a good wife and mother.
+Twenty years ago, if you had asked me what I was all “about,” I would have told you that my goal was to be a good wife and mother.
 I wrote books, did some speaking, and organized stuff like the Bazooka Blowout at the kids’ school, but the thing that made my toes tingle—the thing that gave me purpose and joy—was loving my family and pointing them toward Christ.
 Here we are, back in 2001:

 Today, I’m still crazy in love with these people (and now, more than ever, I want them to press into Jesus!) but the field has been flipped.
 My kids are pretty much launched, with careers and families of their own, and I find myself asking, “What’s next?”